Best Time to Visit Alaska: Month by Month Breakdown

 Wild bear in Alaska.

-If you are searching for wildlife you need to check out Lake Clark National Park.
+If you are searching for wildlife you need to check out Lake Clark National Park

 Those summer crowds really make their first appearance in June, because this is the start of the high season.
+That said, we loved being there in early June.
+It’s not quite high season yet but everything is open and operating again.

 This is not the best time to visit Alaska if you want the most popular places, such as Denali National Park or the famous glaciers around either Juneau or Anchorage, to yourself.

 Remember though, that Alaska is a vast place and there is so much more to see than just the tourist hot spots.
+We booked a trip to Bear Camp in Lake Clark National Park in the first week of June and were the first group to visit that year.

 Take the time to head north, and you’ll quickly find the cruise crowds dissipate, and you’ll have the backcountry all to yourself.